eerii/hello-bevy/README.md

 - [bevy_mod_debugdump](https://github.com/jakobhellermann/bevy_mod_debugdump): creates system and rendering graphs to inspect dependencies
 - [bevy-inspector-egui](https://github.com/jakobhellermann/bevy-inspector-egui): imgui-like interface where you can see entities and components in real time (press I)

-[*] I have encountered issues with the new bevy asset v2 on itch.io, but embedding them into the build seems to work wonderfully

 ### license 📝